rainmanh/jumpscale_core8/docs/AYS/ays_walkthrough.md

 ## Creating AYS repository

+AYS repo contains service files and it is the environment in which a service instance is deployed and executed.

 Use the command <i>create_repo</i> to create the ays repository, specifying the github repo attached to it and the path where the repo will be created.<br>
 The command will create a directory containing the following:
 - <b>actorTemplates</b>: This folder contains all your locally created templates and their files.